sendgrid/docs/source/User_Guide/Statistics/subuser_compare.md

 {% endinfo %}

 {% info %}
-On all other stats pages, your subuser stats are “rolled up” into the parent account’s statistics.
+On all other statistics pages, your subuser statistics are “rolled up” into the parent account’s statistics.
 From this page, you can see how each subuser affects your overall stats.
 {% endinfo %}

 Subusers can help organize your email sending an analytics by enabling you to segment by a different sender and IP address.
 As a result, you may want to compare one subuser to another.
 The category comparison tool allows you to do this.
 You can change which metrics, date, or grouping by adjusting the [statistics filters]({{root_url}}/User_Guide/Statistics/index.html#-Statistics-Filters).